nephilimboy/SDN_based_Service_Discovery_and_Assignment_Framework/README.md

 SDN-based dynamic service discovery and assignment framework for a distributed MEC infrastructure.
 The framework was written in three programming languages.
-Java (for ONOS SDN controller)
+-Java (for ONOS SDN controller)

-Python (for UE mobility model)
+-Python (for UE mobility model)

-Bash script (for server utilization monitoring)
+-Bash script (for server utilization monitoring)

 ## How to run the framework
 1- Create and run a Docker container for the Httperf tool as UE